james-livefront/livefront-ai-guidance/03-sdlc-integration.md

 1. **Option 1**: The simple solution (MVP)
 2. **Option 2**: The "right" solution (if time/budget unlimited)
 3. **Option 3**: The pragmatic middle ground

-Present all three to stakeholders with clear trade-offs.

 ---